What is Acupuncture and How does it Work?

 Neurologic Disorders – nerve or muscle weakness; seizures; intervertebral disc disease

 Bladder and Kidney Disease – inflammation of bladder (cystitis/feline lower urinary tract disease, FLUTD), incontinence, support for patient with chronic kidney failure

 Immune Disorders – regulates the immune system to promote restoration of function

 Nasal and Respiratory Disorders – sinusitis, chronic rhinitis, allergic bronchitis, asthma, cough, nasal discharge

 Dental Disorders – pre-op and post-op to control acute dental pain; use as an adjunct for pain control for patients with chronic dental disease, TMJ pain, stomatitis (inflammation of mouth)

 Skin Disorders – control allergy, a major cause of dermatitis, promote healing of chronic wounds

 Cardiac Conditions – support the patient with congestive heart failure, help promote improved function of heart, help reduce risk of irregular heartbeat

-Hope Veterinary Specialists Acupuncture Service is available Monday-Friday for consultations and treatment.
-To schedule an appointment please call Hope Veterinary Specialists at 610-296-2099.
-Please also visit our webpage at www.hopevs.com
+Hope Veterinary Specialists Acupuncture Service is available for consultations and treatment on Mondays.
+To schedule an appointment please call Hope Veterinary Specialists at 610-296-2099 or click here to request an appointment.

 Close Up of Acupuncture Needles during Blossom’s Treatment